 EPA issued a notice in the Federal Register of June 18, 2007, concerning the draft list of the first group of chemicals that will be screened in the Agency's Endocrine Disruptor Screening Program (EDSP).
 The draft list was produced using the approach described in the September 2005 notice, and includes chemicals that the Agency, in its discretion, has decided should be tested first, based upon exposure potential.The June 18, 2007 Federal Register notice provided for a 90-day public comment period.
-EPA extended the comment period an additional 60 days in the Federal Register of September 12, 2007, and later extended the comment period for 45 days in the Federal Register of November 15, 2007.
-This document is extending the comment period for a third time for an additional 42 days.
-The new comment period closes February 11, 2008.
+EPA extended the comment period an additional 60 days in the Federal Register of September 12, 2007.
+This document is extending the comment period for a second time for 45 days.
+The new comment period extends to December 31, 2007.

 Follow the detailed instructions as provided under ADDRESSES in the Federal Register document of June 18, 2007.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Linda Phillips, Office of Science Coordination and Policy (7203M), Office of Prevention, Pesticides, and Toxic Substances, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001; telephone number: (202) 564-1264; e-mail address: firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information

 A. Does this Action Apply to Me?